Step up to metastatic

 Why test for HRRm

-HRR testing can be both prognostic and predictive.2,5
+HRR testing can be both prognostic and predictive.3,5

 HRR testing can help:

-Identify patients who may have worse overall prognosis5-7
+Identify patients who may have a worse overall prognosis5–7

-Identify family members at increased risk of cancer2
+Identify family members at increased risk of cancer3

-There are now several FDA-approved and National Comprehensive Cancer Network® (NCCN®)-recommended targeted therapies, such as PARPis, to treat patients with mCRPC with HRR alterations.1,2,8-10
+There are several FDA-approved and National Comprehensive Cancer Network® (NCCN®)-recommended PARPis, which are targeted therapies to treat patients with mCRPC with HRRm.1,3,8–10

-Percentage of mCRPC patients with an HRR gene alteration
+Percentage of mPC patients with an HRR gene alteration

-Based on a comprehensive review of multiple studies and/or pooled datasets reporting the prevalence in mCRPC11,12:
+Based on a comprehensive review of multiple studies and/or pooled datasets reporting the prevalence in mPC11–13:

 ~ 25

-of men with mCRPC have an HRR gene alteration.
+of men with mPC have an HRR gene alteration

 > 50

-of HRRm in mCRPC is not BRCA1 or BRCA2.13
+of HRRm in mPC is not BRCA1or BRCA214